20Tauri/DoxyDoxygen/README.md

 It's designed to provide:

-   * a large support of languages (specially c++ or non `/*` commented languages),
+   * capacity to *update* existing comments,
-   * a deep language comprehension (examine function body to determine parameters types),
+   * a [https://github.com/20Tauri/DoxyDoxygen/blob/master/COMPARE.md](large support of languages) (with more than 40 languages supported)
    * an easy and powerfull documenting style configuration,
-   * capacity to update existing comments,
+   * a deep language comprehension (examine function body to determine parameters types),
    * sub-plugins support,
    * ...